Wallflower (person): Social conflict theory

-Social conflict theory in sociology claims that society is in a state of perpetual grace conflict due to competition for limited resources.
+Social conflict theory in sociology claims that society is in a state of perpetual conflict due to competition for limited resources.
 It holds that social order is maintained by domination and power, rather than consensus and conformity.
 According to conflict theory, those with wealth and power try to hold on to it by any means possible, chiefly by suppressing the poor and powerless.

 Symbolic interaction theory

-The most relevant sociological theory that the "wallflower" relates to, symbolic interaction describes specific gestures or social norms that are symbolic in meaning.
+The most relevant sociological theory that the 'wallflower' relates to, symbolic interaction, describes specific gestures or social norms that are symbolic in meaning.
 The theory consists of three core principles: meaning, language and thought.
 These core principles lead to conclusions about the creation of a person’s self and socialization into a larger community.

-Because the "wallflower" will usually exhibit a lack of interaction with others, it becomes symbolic of their thoughts and feelings towards others.
+Because the 'wallflower' will usually exhibit a lack of interaction with others, it becomes symbolic of their thoughts and feelings towards others.
 The most specific example would be in the body language.
 During many times, people who are shy have little or no eye contact with others.
 A person may see a man, woman, or child try to avoid eye contact with others while out walking around in public or even in private.
 For some, this may be a condition that becomes consistent over time and become a normal action.

-In the case of parties or social gatherings, the "wallflower" will remain at a certain distance from the crowd or most of the people.
-When a shy person is around others you may see that they do what they can to stay away from the people that they do not know.
-Even with some friends, you may or may not see the shy man or woman even near or in the Bell Bubble or within the intimate distance of friends.
-In a social setting, you may not see a shy person in the center of the room without a friend or group of friends.
-Shy people tend to stay out of the possibility of even being the center of attention.
+In social gatherings or parties, a 'wallflower' typically remains on the periphery of the group, avoiding the center of activity.
+Shy individuals may prefer to stay near familiar people or keep their distance from those they do not know well.
+Even in the presence of friends, they often avoid situations that might draw attention to themselves or place them at the center of focus.